tonghuikang/blog/_posts/2025-11-09-cover-letter.md

 title: Cover letter
 ---

-To whom it may concern
+To whom it may concern:

 I would like to work on frontier AI models and products at your company.

 I work on recommendation systems at Quora, while also integrating AI tools like Claude Code.
 I write and maintain the [CLAUDE.md](https://blog.huikang.dev/2025/05/31/writing-claude-md.html) and [hooks](https://github.com/tonghuikang/claude-code-template/) for the company.

-I {verb} the process to generate [questions](https://www.quora.com/topic/Recent-Events) on new events.
+I built the process to generate [questions](https://www.quora.com/topic/Recent-Events) on new events.
-I {verb} the internal agentic query over Quora datalake and content.
+I developed the internal agentic query over the Quora data lake and content.
-I {verb} observability into Quora recommendation systems - funnel level analysis, winners losers analysis, documenting the monitors we have.
+While running experiments on the Quora recommendation systems, I also improved observability - funnel-level analysis, winner-loser analysis, and making monitoring more accessible.

-I run the ML product interview for recommendation systems and AI engineering.
-I {verb} some AI-resistant (for now) coding inteview problems.
+I run the ML systems design interview for recommendation systems and AI engineering.
+I created some coding interview problems that are AI-resistant for now.
 I still do LeetCode for [fun](https://leetcode.cn/u/tonghuikang/).

-I would like to highlight my [personal project](https://blog.huikang.dev/2025/11/04/arc-agi-2-attempt.html) to finetune LLMs to solve ARC-AGI-2.
-My approach is to craft [golden solutions](https://arc.huikang.dev/?task=007bbfb7) and guide [reinforcement learning](https://traces.huikang.dev/) with a modified version of [GRPO](https://blog.huikang.dev/2025/10/28/group-relative-policy-optimization.html).
+I would like to highlight my [personal project](https://blog.huikang.dev/2025/11/04/arc-agi-2-attempt.html) to fine-tune LLMs to solve ARC-AGI-2.
+My approach is to craft [golden solutions](https://arc.huikang.dev/) and guide [reinforcement learning](https://traces.huikang.dev/) with a modified version of [GRPO](https://blog.huikang.dev/2025/10/28/group-relative-policy-optimization.html).

-I believe I have good taste on [AI products](https://blog.huikang.dev/2025/09/07/principles-for-ai-products.html), especially on how AI responses should [be](https://compare.huikang.dev/).
-I write on prompt engineering [projects](https://blog.huikang.dev/2024/12/31/prompting-projects.html), instruction [delivery](https://blog.huikang.dev/2025/10/20/delivering-ai-instructions.html), reinforcement [learning](https://blog.huikang.dev/2025/08/23/reinforcement-learning-life-lessons.html).
-I also tried out automated [prompting](https://autoprompt.huikang.dev/html_output/prompt-history-classification.html), [animating](https://tonghuikang.github.io/flash-attention-animation/) flash [attention](https://www.quora.com/How-does-flash-attention-work/answer/Tong-Hui-Kang-1), [AI](https://www.facebook.com/codingcompetitions/hacker-cup/2024/final-round/scoreboard?track=AI_CLOSED_TRACK) [competitive](https://github.com/tonghuikang/meta-ai-hackercup-2024) [programming](https://github.com/tonghuikang/meta-ai-hackercup-2025).
+I believe I have good taste in [AI products](https://blog.huikang.dev/2025/09/07/principles-for-ai-products.html), especially on how AI responses should [be](https://compare.huikang.dev/).
+I write about prompt engineering [projects](https://blog.huikang.dev/2024/12/31/prompting-projects.html), instruction [delivery](https://blog.huikang.dev/2025/10/20/delivering-ai-instructions.html), and reinforcement [learning](https://blog.huikang.dev/2025/08/23/reinforcement-learning-life-lessons.html).
+I have also experimented with automated [prompting](https://autoprompt.huikang.dev/html_output/prompt-history-classification.html), [animating](https://tonghuikang.github.io/flash-attention-animation/) flash [attention](https://www.quora.com/How-does-flash-attention-work/answer/Tong-Hui-Kang-1), [AI](https://www.facebook.com/codingcompetitions/hacker-cup/2024/final-round/scoreboard?track=AI_CLOSED_TRACK) [competitive](https://github.com/tonghuikang/meta-ai-hackercup-2024) [programming](https://github.com/tonghuikang/meta-ai-hackercup-2025).

-I also write about some things I predict will be built - [prompt decaching](https://github.com/tonghuikang/blog/blob/main/_posts/2030-01-15-prompt-decaching.md), [multichannel models](https://blog.huikang.dev/2025/05/14/multichannel-prediction.html), competitive programming [supercommunity](https://blog.huikang.dev/2024/12/29/competitive-programming-and-superintelligence.html).
-I hope to help any of these.
+I also write about things I believe will be built - prompt [decaching](https://github.com/tonghuikang/blog/blob/main/_posts/2030-01-15-prompt-decaching.md), [multichannel](https://blog.huikang.dev/2025/05/14/multichannel-prediction.html) models, competitive programming [supercommunity](https://blog.huikang.dev/2024/12/29/competitive-programming-and-superintelligence.html).
+I hope to help build any of these.
 Of course, I am happy to start out in any relevant position to prove my value.

 I am currently based in the San Francisco Bay Area.
 I am happy to relocate to the City.
-I am currently on the H-1B visa.
+I am currently on an H-1B visa.
 I am a Singapore citizen eligible for USA H-1B1 work authorization [without lottery](https://www.dol.gov/agencies/whd/immigration/h1b1), unaffected by the [100k fee](https://www.facebook.com/photo/?fbid=1236782038492934) imposed on H-1B visas.
 I am eager to start working as soon as the visa process allows.

 A hyperlinked copy of this text is also available on [cover.huikang.dev](https://cover.huikang.dev).

 I have worked on AI experiments during my free time.
-I hope to work on AI full time as well.
+I hope to work on AI full-time as well.

 Thank you for reading.